jimhigson/oboe.js/README.md

 }

 oboe('http://mysocialsite.example.com/homepage.json')
-   // note: bang means the root object so this pattern matches any children of the root .node('!.*', function( moduleJson, path ){
+   .node('!.*', function( moduleJson, path ){

       // This callback will be called with every direct child of the root